olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

   - Chris Arcand: https://chrisarcand.com/
   - Elizabeth Mills: https://twitter.com/ArchaeoNemesis
 ---

+**Note**: Since this post was written four years ago, Guilds were renamed *Ractors* and were released as an experimental feature in Ruby 3.0.
+The feature now includes great documentation and copious usage examples in the [Ruby API documentation][ractor].

 At [Ruby Kaigi][kaigi] 2016, [Koichi Sasada][koichi] — designer of the current
 [Ruby virtual machine][yarv] and garbage collector — presented[^1] his